mitsram/vue3-shop/README.md

 # vue3-shop
-> Please note that this project is still on going development
+> Please note that development is still ongoing on this project

 ![Shop](./src/assets/images/main_page.png)